OpenLiberty/open-liberty-operator/doc/user-guide.md

 _This feature is only available if you have kAppNav installed on your cluster.
 Auto creation of an application definition is not supported when Knative service is created_

+### Troubleshooting

+See the [troubleshooting guide](troubleshooting.md) for information on how to investigate and resolve deployment problems.

 ## Day-2 Operations

 ### Prerequisite